Understanding our Environmental Impact

 Positive innovation is happening all the time.
 Gorgeous, soft contract fabrics are being made from recycled plastic waste, natural materials are being transformed into highly efficient insulation and paints are being made that even capture carbon in the environment.
 The climate crisis is now and innovation is building momentum.

 Graphenstone have transformed the paint industry by using the revolutionary material, graphene to avoid harmful chemicals.
 Danish company, Søuld have developed amazing acoustic / insulation panels from eelgrass that are not only incredibly effective but actually absorb CO2.

 At the same time, established companies are developing exciting new ranges.
-For example, UK-based Sunbury Design now sell contract fabrics from waste plastic collected from beaches.
-German manufacture, Casala have released a whole range of ‘circular’ furniture and launched ‘Refurniture’, a project which takes back and refurbishes items that have become redundant.
+For example, German manufacturer, Casala have released a whole range of ‘circular’ furniture and launched ‘Refurniture’, a project which takes back and refurbishes items that have become redundant.

 Products are available and it’s up to designers to understand the options and specify with the planet in mind.